ADv0rnik/2_Algorithmization/README.md

 Exercise02.
 Replace all elements of the array greater than the given Z with this value.
 Show number of replacements.

 Exercise03.
 Count number of positive, negative and zero elements in the array.

+Exercise04.
+Swap the largest and smallest elements in the array.